BBC must reform or die, says Trust chairman

 "The basis for the BBC's position in this country is the trust that people have in it," Patten said.
 "If the BBC loses that, it's over."

-George Entwistle resigned as director general on Saturday, just two months into the job, to take responsibility for the child sex allegation on the flagship news programme Newsnight.
+George Entwistle resigned as director general on Saturday, just two months into the job, to take responsibility for the child sex allegation on the flagship news program Newsnight.

 The witness in the report, who says he suffered sexual abuse at a care home in the late 1970s, said on Friday he had misidentified the politician, Alistair McAlpine.
 Newsnight admitted it had not shown the witness a picture of McAlpine, or approached McAlpine for comment before going to air.